What is Nationwide?

 Nationwide mortgages customer reviews

-Nationwide only score 1.7 out of 5.0 on independent customer review site Trustpilot.
-This is based on 3,000 reviews, with 74% of respondents claiming it is "bad".
-The main complaints centre on poor customer service.
+Nationwide only score 1.8 out of 5.0 on the independent customer review site Trustpilot.
+This is based on over 3,500 reviews, with over 70% of respondents claiming it is "bad".
+The main complaints centre on poor customer service and technical problems with the building society's app.
 However, the reviews encompass the whole business rather than mortgages in particular.
-According to Which?, Nationwide ranked 4th out of 16 mortgage lenders, looking at factors such as customer service, value for money and communication.
+According to Which?, Nationwide ranked 1st out of 15 mortgage lenders, looking at factors such as customer service, value for money and communication.